Sandringham Accessibility Guide

 - Sandringham House to Sandringham Church 425m

-Registered assistance dogs are welcome in the Sandringham Café & Coffee Shop, Stables Tea Room, Gift Shop and in the House, Gardens, Sandringham Exhibition & Transport Museum and Sandringham Church; they should be kept on the lead at all times, and we ask owners to remove any mess that the dogs make.
+Registered assistance dogs are welcome in the Sandringham Café & Coffee Shop, Stables Tea Room, Gift Shop and in the House, Gardens and Sandringham Church; they should be kept on the lead at all times, and we ask owners to remove any mess that the dogs make.
 Other dogs are not permitted except in the Country Park, where they are welcome.

 Car Parking; Wheelchair Loan